erszcz/docsh/README.md

 Recon, as a module, provides access to the high-level functionality contained in the Recon application.
 ...
+> recon:h(get_state, 1).
+Shorthand call to recon:get_state(PidTerm, 5000)
+ok
+> recon:h(get_state, 2).
+Fetch the internal state of an OTP process.
+  Calls sys:get_state/2 directly in R16B01+, and fetches it dynamically on older versions of OTP. ok
+>
 ```

 You're in the right place.